Field of Mars Environmental Education Centre logo

 What are arachnids?

 Arachnids include spiders, scorpions, harvestmen, mites and ticks.
 Their body is made up of two parts called the cephalothorax and abdomen.
-They have four pairs of legs.
+They have eight legs.

-Arachnids also have a pair of chelicerae for catching and holding prey and a set of pedipalps which act as feelers.
+Arachnids also have a pair of chelicerae which are mouthparts that are used for catching and holding prey and a set of pedipalps which look like another pair of legs (often smaller) that act as feelers for their surroundings and locating prey.

-All spiders (Marigung, marrayagong or danganuwa in Darug) belong to a larger groups of animals called arthropods.
+All spiders belong to a larger groups of animals called arthropods.
 This means they have a segmented body covered in an exoskeleton and pairs of jointed limbs.

 Appearance